 Three more information cards cover the essentials: Data Center showing the region, IP Address with a one-click copy button, and Hostname with a Run Server Setup prompt.
 The Root Password card sits alongside these with a Reset Password link.

-For WordPress users who want a managed environment and developers who want a self-managed VPS, the Bluehost signup and management experience clears the bar with room to spare.
 The product flows are transparent, the dashboard is purposefully organized, and the WordPress Admin direct-launch button is the kind of small detail that I would notice every day if I used this product daily.

 Bluehost runs products that share a parent brand but live on very different infrastructure, so I tested each on its own merits with the tools that make sense for it.